materia-dex/materiadex-com/src/pages/docs/materia/08-SDK/01-getting-started.md

 You may also want to jump into a <Link to='/docs/materia/javascript-SDK/fetching-data'>guide</Link>, which offers a friendlier introduction to the SDK!

-The SDK is written in TypeScript, has a robust test suite, performs arbitrary precision arithmetic, and supports rounding to significant digits or fixed decimal places.
+The SDK is written in TypeScript, performs arbitrary precision arithmetic, and supports rounding to significant digits or fixed decimal places.
 The principal exports of the SDK are _entities_: classes that contain initialization and validation checks, necessary data fields, and helper functions.